Blogs from Police &

 - Posted in

-This is a quick guide to the different roles within the police.
+This is the rough draft of one of the opening chapters from my book.
+It's a quick guide to the different roles within the police.

 Police officers also wear different coloured helmets in public order situations.
 If you want to lob a brick at an Inspector, aim for the red helmet.
 Heâ€™ll be well behind the lines, so have a good throwing arm.
 Youâ€™ll need some kind of projectile launcher if you wish to hit a more senior rank.
 They will be surrounded by runners and advisers though, so if hitting a sycophant is good enough, youâ€™ll have quite a wide target area.
 Be careful not to hit the fire brigade by mistake.
 It might wake them up.